 The newer criminal offense of Possession or Promotion of Lewd Visual Material Depicting Child prohibits similar types of visual material, but that law does not require sexual conduct at all.

 Child porn cases can involve complicated issues like: Who “possesses” the computer files containing child porn if the computer is shared among many people?
-Do you really “knowingly and intentionally possess” a computer file that was automatically downloaded by an internet browser?
+Do you really “knowingly and intentionally” possess a computer file that was automatically downloaded by an internet browser?
 How do you prove the age of an individual when you don’t know who the individual is and can’t contact them?

 You can be prosecuted under federal child pornography laws in addition to, or instead of, state law.
 Federal child pornography laws carry extremely severe penalties.
-For example, a first time conviction for producing child pornography under 18 U.S.C. § 2251 (Sexual Exploitation of Children) involves fines and a statutory minimum of 15 years to 30 years in prison.
+For example, a first-time conviction for producing child pornography under 18 U.S.C. § 2251 (Sexual Exploitation of Children) involves fines and a statutory minimum of 15 years to 30 years in prison.
 Harsher penalties are available if the government can show prior convictions or if the child pornography offense occurred in certain aggravated situations, in which case a convicted person may face up to life imprisonment.

 Defending against child porn charges is a complicated task owing to the serious social stigma attached to child pornography cases (people are frequently pre-judged as guilty), complex technology used in the investigations and the confluence of difficult legal concepts in criminal law such as “possession” and the other ones described in the above paragraph.

-The Penal Code classifies the Texas Possession or Promotion of Child Pornography law under Title 9 “Offenses Against Public Order and Decency,” Chapter 43 “Public Indecency.”
+The Penal Code classifies the Texas Possession of Child Pornography law under Title 9 “Offenses Against Public Order and Decency,” Chapter 43 “Public Indecency.”
 These “public indecency” crimes are sex crimes, but they are not of a violent or assaultive nature.
 Learn more about the Texas offense of Possession or Promotion of Child Pornography below.

 What is the current Texas law about child pornography?

-(a) A person commits an offense if:
+(a-1) A person commits an offense if:

-(1) the person knowingly or intentionally possesses, or knowingly or intentionally accesses with intent to view, visual material that visually depicts a child younger than 18 years of age at the time the image of the child was made who is engaging in sexual conduct, including a child who engages in sexual conduct as a victim of an offense under Section 20A.02(a)(5), (6), (7), or (8); and
+(1) the person intentionally or knowingly possesses, or intentionally or knowingly accesses with intent to view, visual material that contains a visual depiction of a child engaging in sexual conduct, including a depiction of a child engaging in sexual conduct as a victim of an offense under Section 20A.02(a)(5), (6), (7), or (8); and

 (e) A person commits an offense if: